Frequently Asked Questions

 Those people who can appeal are:

-- Applicants for Social Housing in NSW - that is applicants of the FACS Housing Services or long term community housing accommodation or services; and
+- Applicants for social housing in NSW - that is applicants of DCJ Housing or long term community housing accommodation or services; and

-- Tenants of Social Housing - FACS Housing Services or Community Housing in NSW.
+- Tenants of social housing - DCJ Housing or Community Housing in NSW.

 If they remain unhappy with a decision of the housing provider after an internal review and it is an Appealable Issues.

-- TENANTS - Most issues related to transfer, disability modifications of dwellings, succession of tenancy, calculation of rental subsidy, mild/moderate Antisocial Behaviour Strikes 1 and 2.
-If an issue comes under Residential Tenancies Legislation it is dealt with by the Consumer, Trader and Tenancy Tribunal (formerly the Residential Tribunal) see Helpful Links.
+Most issues related to transfer, disability modifications of dwellings, succession of tenancy, calculation of rental subsidy, mild/moderate Antisocial Behaviour Strikes 1 and 2.
+If an issue comes under Residential Tenancies Legislation it is dealt with by the NSW Civil and Administrative Tribunal (NCAT) see Helpful Links.

 See Appealable Issues for a more detailed list.